bejoysat/DreamBuild/README.md

 * fdk-aac
 * dream xHE-AAC fork

+To run this script in a terminal run:

+chmod u+x DreamBuildUbuntu1804.sh

+sudo ./DreamBuildUbuntu1804.sh

+Optionally you may remove the build directory after installation with:

+sudo rm -rf /opt/dreambuild

 Due to a bug pulseaudio support currently requires a workaround.
 For all installations run with:

 dream -I default -O default